South Island: Rail transport

 The South Island's railway network has two main lines, two secondary lines, and a few branch lines.
-The Main North Line from Picton to Christchurch and the Main South Line from Lyttelton to Invercargill via Dunedin together comprise the South Island Main Trunk Railway.
+The Main North Line from Picton to Christchurch and the Main South Line from Lyttelton to Invercargill via Dunedin together constitute the South Island Main Trunk Railway.
 The secondary Midland Line branches from the Main South Line in Rolleston and passes through the Southern Alps via the Otira Tunnel to the West Coast and its terminus in Greymouth.
 In Stillwater, it meets the other secondary route, the Stillwater - Westport Line, which now includes the Ngakawau Branch.

 A number of other secondary routes are now closed, including the Otago Central Railway, the isolated Nelson Section, and the interdependent Waimea Plains Railway and Kingston Branch.
 An expansive network of branch lines once existed, especially in Canterbury, Otago, and Southland, but these are now almost completely closed.
 The branch lines that remain in operation serve ports (Bluff Branch and Port Chalmers Branch), coal mines (Ohai Branch and Rapahoe Branch), and a dairy factory (Hokitika Branch).
 The first 64 km of the Otago Central Railway remain in operation for tourist trains run by Dunedin Railways (formerly Taieri Gorge Railway).
 The most significant freight is coal from West Coast mines to the port of Lyttelton for export.

 Passenger services were once extensive.
 Commuter trains operated multiple routes around Christchurch and Dunedin, plus a service between Invercargill and Bluff.
 Due to substantial losses, these were cancelled between the late 1960s and early 1980s.
 The final services to operate ran between Dunedin's City Centre and the suburb of Mosgiel, and they ceased in 1982.
 Regional passenger trains were once extensive, but are now limited to the Coastal Pacific from Christchurch to Picton and the TranzAlpine from Christchurch to Greymouth.

 The Southerner between Christchurch and Invercargill, once the flagship of the network, was cancelled on 10 February 2002.
 Subsequently, the architecturally significant Dunedin Railway Station has been used solely by the TGR's tourist trains, the Taieri Gorge Limited along the Otago Central Railway and the Seasider to Palmerston.
 Rural passenger services on branch lines were provided by mixed trains and Vulcan/88 seater railcars but the mixeds had largely ceased to exist by the 1950s and the railcars were withdrawn in the mid-1970s.

 The South Island saw the final use of steam locomotives in New Zealand.
 Locomotives belonging to classes long withdrawn elsewhere continued to operate on West Coast branches until the very late 1960s, when they were displaced by DJ class diesels.
 In comparison to most countries, where steam locomotives were last used on insubstantial rural and industrial operations, the last services run by steam locomotives were the premier expresses between Christchurch and Invercargill: the South Island Limited until 1970 and the Friday and Sunday night services until 1971.
 This was due to the carriages being steam-heated.
 The final steam-hauled service in New Zealand, headed by a member of the JA class, ran on 26 October 1971.